Farama-Foundation/MicroRTS-Py/README.md

 Before diving into the code, we highly recommend reading the preprint of our paper: [Gym-μRTS: Toward Affordable Deep Reinforcement Learning Research in Real-time Strategy Games](https://arxiv.org/abs/2105.13807)

+### Depreciation note

+Note that the experiments in the technical paper above are done with [`gym_microrts==0.3.2`](https://github.com/vwxyzjn/gym-microrts/tree/v0.3.2).
+As we move forward beyond `v0.4.x`, we are planing to deprecate UAS despite its better performance in the paper.
+This is because UAS has more complex implementation and makes it really difficult to incorporate selfplay or imitation learning in the future.

 ## Get Started

 ```bash